kolodny/blog/source/_posts/2014-06-26-semi-async-js.markdown

 Let's start with a simple generator.

-<iframe width="100%" height="300" src="http://jsfiddle.net/DEMW9/embedded/js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="300" src="http://jsfiddle.net/2QsBH/embedded/js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 As you can see the syntax is `function *() {}` and you need to instantiate a generator before you can use it.
-For more info on the basic of generators see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)
+For more info on the basics of generators see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)

 A cool thing about generators is that you can inject a value back into the generator function like so:

-<iframe width="100%" height="300" src="http://jsfiddle.net/DEMW9/1/embedded/js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="300" src="http://jsfiddle.net/2QsBH/1/embedded/js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 You actually can't inject something into the first `.next()` call, if you try you get this error: `TypeError: attempt to send "a" to newborn generator`